-Dr. Wenner’s research interests are focused on understanding the immunomodulatory effects of botanical medicines.
-She is particularly interested in understanding combination effects of constituents in complex botanical preparations for the treatment of cancer.
-Dr. Wenner greatly enjoys teaching immunology and serving as a research mentor to students who aspire toward a future career in CAM research.
-Outside of work, Dr. Wenner enjoys spending time with her two children, singing, hiking and camping, bike riding, gardening, making herbal medicines and her yoga practice.
+Dr. Wenner’s research interests are focused on understanding the immunomodulatory effects of botanical medicines and medicinal mushroom extracts.
+She is particularly interested in understanding the combination effects of constituents in complex botanical preparations for the adjunctive treatment of cancer.
+Dr. Wenner is committed to mentoring undergraduate and graduate students who aspire toward a future career in research to strengthen the evidence base of natural medicine practices.

 Dr. Wenner’s philosophy is to teach through active learning, sharing her enthusiasm and providing real-life examples relevant to the topics she teaches and researches.

-Associate Professor, Department of Basic Sciencecindyw[at]bastyr[dot]edu
+Professor, Department of Basic Sciencecwenner@bastyr.edu